Resolution on Certain Questions in the History of Our Party since the Founding of the People's Republic of China: Content

+Regarding class struggle, the Resolution stated that the CCP's 8th National Congress had taken the correct position in concluding in 1956 that class struggle should not be taken as the "key link" in a society that had become socialist.
+The Resolution also concluded that the 8th Party Congress's focus on modernization was correct.

-The Resolution criticized Hua Guofeng as doing too little to set things right after Mao’s death.
-It continued by saying that the third plenum of the 11th Central Committee in 1978 "marked a crucial turning point of far-reaching significance" and praised Deng as having "made the strategic decision to shift the focus of work to socialist modernization".
+The Resolution criticized Hua Guofeng: "Obviously, it was impossible that he could correct leftist errors within the Party and, more importantly, restore good traditions of the Party."
+It continued by saying that the third plenary session of the 11th CCP Central Committee in 1978 "marked a crucial turning point of far-reaching significance" and praised Deng as having "made the strategic decision to shift the focus of work to socialist modernization".

+In economic matters, the Resolution stated that China would have public ownership and planning as the "foundation" of its economy with markets having a "supplementary" function.

 The Resolution describes three central guiding principles that extend from the past to the present: seeking truth from facts, the mass line, and national independence.

 Regarding religion in China, the Resolution states, "It is imperative to continue to implement the policy of freedom of religious belief" and that religious believers do not need to renounce their faiths "but that they must not engage in propaganda against Marxism-Leninism: and Mao Zedong Thought and that they must not interfere with politics and education in their religious activities."

 As the document draws to a close, it describes the basic issues for the present as the Four Modernizations, Chinese unification, and identifies the Four Cardinal Principles of: